The 16 Types of Business Meetings (and Why They Matter)

 Operating Context

 What comes before the meeting and what’s happening in the larger ecosystem can have a huge impact on how a team approaches a meeting.
 A decision-making meeting held in times of abundance feels radically different than one you run to try and figure out how to save a sinking ship.
-Even so, the underlying principles for sound decision making remain the same.
-Some situations absolutely make it way harder to succeed, but they don’t, in our opinion, make it a fundamentally different kind of meeting.
+Even so, the underlying principles for sound decision-making remain the same.
+Some situations absolutely make it much harder to succeed, but they don’t, in our opinion, make it a fundamentally different kind of meeting.

-Now, given that extended lead up, what types did we end up with?
+Now, given that extended lead-up, what types did we end up with?

 The 16 (+1) Types of Meetings